mailgun/holster/etcdutil/README.md

             if election.IsLeader() {
                 err := DoThing()
                 if err != nil {
-                    // Have another instance DoThing(), we can't for some reason election.Concede()
+                    // Have another instance run DoThing()
+                    // since we can't for some reason. election.Concede()
                 }
             }